 Artist Statement

-Kyra Papé is an abstract artist working with fluid mediums, exploring form and the disruption there of.
-With her interest being in the boundaries or non-boundaries that are being pushed, destabilised, or contained via her work and the materials, her practice is a response to her personal, emotional, and physical material experiences.
+Kyra Papé Holz is an abstract artist working with fluid mediums, exploring form and the disruption there of.
+She works primarily in drawing while also including printmaking and sculpture.
+With her interests being in the boundaries or non-boundaries that are being pushed, destabilised, or contained, her practice is a response to her personal, emotional, and physical material experiences.

 Image: Courtesy of artist